Alyson Black ’16 lives to learn.

 “I’ve always been curious,” she said, recalling how she used to explore the countryside around her home in rural Goode, Virginia.
 “My desire to explore the world carried over into school.
 I’m enjoying myself.
 I’m not stressing out trying to prepare for a test.
 I’m just learning.”

 “Alyson’s enthusiasm for learning and applying what she learns is obvious to anyone who speaks with her for even a few minutes,” said Dr. Sally Selden, LC vice president and dean for academic affairs.
 She listed several of Alyson’s accomplishments: two demanding majors and a minor, independent research, experience as a Peer Assisted Study Session leader, and four summers of volunteering as a translator in Mexico.
-“Also, her voracious appetite for fiction and nonfiction reading exemplifies a commitment to the broad liberal arts education that is the core of the Lynchburg College experience.”
+“Also, her voracious appetite for fiction and nonfiction reading exemplifies a commitment to the broad liberal arts education that is the core of the University of Lynchburg experience.”

-Alyson’s love for learning did not take her to Lynchburg College immediately after high school.
+Alyson’s love for learning did not take her to University of Lynchburg immediately after high school.
 She actually enrolled in a large state university, but the first day of orientation revealed a high-pressure, competitive style of academics.
 She withdrew, and one of her high school teachers recommended that she take a class at Lynchburg just to test the water.

 It was perfect.
 “Everyone was so friendly and welcoming,” she said.
 “They encouraged discussion and curiosity.
 It seemed like it was more of a team effort in search of success.”